 What documents do I need to bring when buying a car in Texas?

-When purchasing a vehicle in Texas, you’ll need a government-issued photo ID (such as a Texas driver’s license or passport), proof of liability insurance meeting state minimums (30/60/25 coverage), and proof of residence.
-If you’re financing, bring recent pay stubs, W-2 forms, or bank statements to verify income.
-The dealership will handle title transfer documents, the Application for Texas Title and/or Registration (Form 130-U), and the bill of sale.
+To purchase a vehicle at a Texas dealership, you need a current government-issued photo ID, proof of liability insurance meeting state minimums (30/60/25 coverage), and proof of residence.
+If you’re financing, bring recent pay stubs, W-2 forms, or bank statements.
+The dealership handles the title transfer documents, Form 130-U, and the bill of sale on your behalf.

 Can I drive my new car home without insurance in Texas?

-Do I need an emissions inspection to register my vehicle in Texas?
+Do I need an emissions inspection to buy a car in Texas?

 Disclaimer: The above helpful resources content contains personal opinions and experiences.
 The information provided is for general knowledge and does not constitute professional advice.